krystalan/K-SportsSum/README.md

 - `Ext.`: Extractive sports game summarization method.
 - `Ext.+Temp.`: The method first extracts important commentary sentence and further utilize the human-labeled template to convey each commentary sentence to a news sentence.
 - `Ext.+Abs.`: The method first extracts important commentary sentence and further utilize the seq2seq model to convey each commentary sentence to the news sentence.

+### Q&A
+Q1: What the differences among SportsSum, SportsSum2.0, SGSum, K-SportsSum?
+A1: **SportsSum (Huang et al. AACL 2020)** is the first large-scale Sports Game Summarization dataset which has 5428 samples.
+Though its wonderful contribution, the SportsSum dataset has about 15% noisy samples.
+Thus, **SportsSum2.0 (Wang et al, CIKM 2021)** cleans the original SportsSum and obtains 5402 samples (26 bad samples in SportsSum are removed) of high-quality. **SGSum (Non-Archival Papers, 未正式发表)** follows previous work and collects a large amount of data from massive games.
+It has 7854 samples. **K-SportsSum (Wang et al. WSDM 2022)** shuffle and randomly divide the **SGSum**.
+Furthermore, **K-SportsSum** has a large-scale knowledge corpus about sports teams and players.

+Q2: There is less code about sports game summarization.
+A2: Yeah, I know that.
+All existing works follow the pipeline paradigm to build sports game summarization systems.
+They may have two or three steps together with a pseudo label construction process.
+Thus, the code is too messy.
+For the solution, we 1) release a tutorial for building a two-step baseline for Sports Game Summarization; 2) build an end-to-end model for public use (Work in progress, maybe will be published in 2022, but there is no guarantee).

+Q3: Any questions and suggestions?
+A3: Please feel free to contact me (jawang1[at]suda.edu.cn).